 It’s definitely one I would recommend for those of us who are “spiralizer beginners”.

 Yes, I got a spiralizer for Christmas!
-Since then I’ve been spiralizing everything in sight and Lady Lynne has been keeping well clear!
+Since then I’ve been spiralizing everything in sight!

 I added the chickpeas for protein and the home-made tomato sauce has a fantastic natural sweet taste which went perfectly with the dish.

 It turned out to be a combination of flavours that I just had to share as my very first spiralizer recipe.

 Make sure you subscribe for future spiralizer recipes!
 (Details at bottom of recipe).